microsoft/CosmosDB_Multi-Tenant/README.md

 Azure Cosmos DB is a schema-agnostic database that allows you to iterate on your application without having to deal with schema or index management.
 By default, Azure Cosmos DB automatically indexes every property for all items in your container without having to define any schema or configure secondary indexes.
 When an item is written, Azure Cosmos DB effectively indexes each property's path and its corresponding value.
-In some situations, you may want to override this automatic behavior to better suit your requirements.
-You can customize a container's indexing policy by setting its indexing mode, and include or exclude property paths.
+In some situations, you may want to override this automatic behavior to improve write performance and cost.
+You can customize a container's indexing policy by setting include or exclude property paths.

 ## Why Azure Cosmos DB?
 Here are the scenarios where Azure Cosmos DB can help: